 EAPI usage and description

 EAPI is a version defined in ebuilds and other package manager related files which informs the package manager about the file syntax and content.
-It is, in effect, the version of the package manager specification (PMS) that the file adheres to.
+It is, in effect, the version of the Package Manager Specification that the file adheres to.

 This section provides usage and descriptions of the different EAPIs.